What to do, why and when

 Do you have a time bomb ticking away?

-Some potential health problems can lie dormant without any early warning signs that ring alarm bells.
-For example, diabetes; cancer; kidney disease; glaucoma; hypertension; osteoporosis; and heart disease.
+Some serious health problems can lie dormant without any early warning signs that ring alarm bells.
+Damage accumulates silently over decades without obvious symptoms before crossing a threshold when it takes hold, usually from middle-age onwards.
+For example, diabetes; heart disease and hypertension.
 These, and others, are explained in section 8.1 Silent but serious.

 Early warning signs